TheFixers/node-honeypot-client/README.md

 * `gulp watch` - live building

 ## Contributions
 Please make sure all commits from this point on are done on branches, which I (@rabbitfighter81) will pull in after checking.
-This will aloow for a smoother workflow moving forward with more than one team member.
+This will allow for a smoother workflow moving forward with more than one team member.

+* `git branch <new branch>`
+* `git checkout <new branch>`
+* `git push -u origin <new branch>`

 ## Team
 * @rabbitfighter81